 The fleas hiding in the carpet fibers will eat food debris plus other organic matter.
-The flea pupae will emerge in the next 1-3 weeks – with unfavorable conditions the pupae will remain in their cocoons even up to several years.
+The flea pupae will emerge in the next 1-3 weeks – with the unfavorable condition, and thee pupae will remain in their cocoons even up to several years.

 Also, flea pupae will only come out of their cocoons when they sense high amounts of carbon dioxide, vibrations, or body heat – these alert them that their potential host (cats or dogs) is near.

 4. Where Fleas Live in Yard?